sethuaung/dev-reference/public/blogs/Bash.md

 ## Title : Bash

 - Categories: Linux Command
-- Tags: Permission
+- Tags: bash shell
-- intro: This quick reference cheat sheet provides a brief overview of file permissions, and the operation of the chmod command
+- Intro: This is a quick reference cheat sheet to getting started with linux bash shell scripting.

 ---